brujoand/blog.brujordet.no/content/post/devops/I_cant_believe_its_not_dns.md

 ## It's all so confusing
-The hardest part about this problem was the inconsistency.
 My initial deployment with Flux failed hard.
 So I tried resetting and recreating the cluster multiple times.
 And finally I gave up and went to bed.
 The next morning though things had happened.
 Some pods had been created, some of them were even running but others were crashing.
 All errors were related to DNS not working.